-The last stop was a tall monument, visible from a distance, and elegantly designed with a sloping path cutting straight through a neatly-planted grove of white birches.
+The last stop was a tall monument, visible from a distance.
+An elegant sloping path cuts straight through a neatly-planted grove of white birches.
 Halfway up was a gallery listing many names and highlighting some of them with photographs.
 The displays were entirely in Korean, so at the time, we had no idea who was being memorialized.
 I learned after the trip that a major battle took place here in 1952 during the Korean War and thousands lost their lives.
 This monument honors them.

 The high stone monument is in two parts, like shards that have broken apart.
 It seemed an apt representation of North and South Korea: so close, yet not united.
-Walking closer, I realized that, while the stone of the monument was smooth, the two flat faces, up high, facing each other, have been carved.
-It was hard to tell from the ground, but they seemed to be bas-relief carvings of horses, only really visible to each other.
+Walking closer, I realized that, while the stone of the monument was smooth, the two flat faces, up high, facing each other, hold artwork.
+They seemed to be bas-relief carvings of horses, only really visible to each other.